dbwebb-se/mvc/example/symfony/README.md

 }
 ```

 All together it might look like this.
+Well, I did some updates to my base template file and the other template files to make the header span the whole width of the page.

 ![header image](.img/background-image.png)

+Feel free to update your templates to create the structure you want from the website.

 <!--